Investigation of Singing Voice Separation for Singing Voice Detection in Polyphonic Music: Conclusion

-Future work will investigate the performance of LRCN in more detail, analyzing the context learning behaviour using time-frequency or modulation spectrum features.
+As singing voice changes and intertwines with the signal of background accompaniment in the time domain, it increases the difficulty of SVD in polyphonic music.
+Therefore, we propose to use the SVS method, U-Net, as a pre-processing step to eliminate the inference of background accompaniment.
+With the LRCN classifier's joint effort and the median post smoothing method, the proposed SVD system performs relatively better than the current state-of-the-art works.

+Future work will try much more light-weight methods to eliminate the inference from the background accompaniment.
 Furthermore, using the proposed singing voice detection system presented in this paper to specific use cases such as singer identification will be attempted.